holi

 To do:

 • Take some coloured candy, preferably ‘Gems’, and line them around the circumference of a plate.
-Note: Here, you must ensure that the plate is one that gently slopes from the edges towards the middle.
+Here, you must ensure that the plate is one that gently slopes from the edges towards the middle.

 • Pour some lukewarm water in the middle of the plate.
+Make sure the water touches ‘all’ the candies.

-DIY Tie Dye T-Shirt!
+3. DIY Tie Dye T-Shirt!

-Children love wearing Tie Dye T-shirts.
-Imagine their excitement, when they learn they will be making one themselves!
-Craft Activities on Holi like this one, are the best.
+Children love wearing tie-dye T-shirts.
+Imagine their excitement when they learn they will be making one themselves!
+Craft Activities on Holi, like this one, are the best.

 To do:

-• Tie some rubber bands at random spots, on a plain white T-shirt.
+• Tie some rubber bands at random spots on a plain white T-shirt.

 • Using a spray bottle, spray some water on the knotted parts of the T-shirt.